Engineering Mathematics

 Policies

-1. Attendance is not mandatory but may influence your continuous evaluation score.
-Regular attendance is strongly recommended to stay on track with course material.
+1. Regular attendance is strongly recommended to stay on track with course material and acquire continuous evaluation score

 2. Students are expected to arrive on time.
 Late arrivals may disrupt the class and could impact participation evaluation.

 3. Collaboration on assignments, exercises, and projects is encouraged.
 However, all submissions must reflect individual understanding and adhere to academic integrity policies.
-Plagiarism or copying will not be tolerated.
+Plagiarism or copying will not be tolerat

 1. (U): Unfinished ↩︎